sea-of-stuff/sos/README.md

 ```
 |-- sos
     |-- docs                // Webpage for this project
+    |-- documentation       // Documentation about this SOS prototype
     |-- sos-core            // The core of the SOS
     |-- sos-rest            // REST interface for the SOS
     |-- sos-rest-jetty      // Jetty server